bmndc/nokia-leo/README.md

   - Throughout the manual speaker test, you'll hear some English and Chinese dialog from a female speaker, which transcribes to: *Hello.
 Please dial 110 for police, 119 for fire, 120 for ambulance, 122 for traffic accidents, and dial area code before 112 for six full obstacles.* [?]

 ### Codes that don't work
-Most of these codes requires `userdebug` or `eng` versions to work.
 - `*#07#`: Check the `ro.sar.enabled` boolean property, if true check the current SAR level and display SAR-related health and safety information.
 - `*#1219#`: Clear all userspace customizations, presumably for store display.
 - `*#091#` (on)/`*#092#` (off): Toggle auto-answering on incoming call.
 You can turn this on under Device Settings in WebIDE.